4 Quick and Easy Ways to Improve Website Security

 And, like WhoisGuard, enabling 2FA in your account settings is as easy as flipping a switch.

 Pretty simple so far, isn’t it?
-Even by enabling just these two features on your site, you’ve made it considerably more secure.
+Even by enabling just these two features on your site, you will know how to improve your website’s security, and made it considerably more secure.
 And you’ve barely broken a sweat.
 Let’s continue…

-A Secure Sockets Layer (SSL) certificate is a security add-on that provides both verification and encryption for your site data.
+A Secure Sockets Layer (SSL) certificate is a security add-on that can improve website security by providing both verification and encryption for your site data.
 Data encryption safely encodes sensitive information that’s sent over the Internet, while verification makes sure the senders and receivers of that information are who they say they are.

 SSL-protected sites are usually identified by the “green bar”, a padlock icon, “https://”, or combination of these in the URL field.
 If your site handles e-commerce or private account data, SSL security is vital for your site’s safety.

-There are several different types of SSL certificates that provide different degrees of security, including cheap (and sometimes free) certificates which provide basic data protection and increase your site visitors’ trust.
+There are several different types of SSL certificates that can improve website security, including cheap (and sometimes free) certificates which provide basic data protection and increase your site visitors’ trust.

 Additionally, while the higher-level SSLs may require more time to verify, many free SSLs have instant verification.
 So if you’re in a hurry, a free SSL is a great place to start!

 Like we said at the beginning, human error is often our greatest vulnerability online.
 Strong account passwords have been shown to be quite effective in thwarting hackers and preventing unauthorized access.
 Sadly, this is one simple security precaution that many of us fail to take.
-And while it’s not always the quickest task, getting into the habit of wise password management can save you time (not to mention peace of mind) later on.
+And while it’s not always the quickest task, getting into the habit of wise password management can save improve website security later on.

 - How powerful is your password?
 Take a look at what makes a strong password and what doesn’t.
 You can even test out your password’s strength here.

 - Worried about remembering passwords for multiple accounts?
-Try password management programs such as LastPass or Dashlane which can securely store and autofill user login data on the sites you use most often.
+Try password management programs such as LastPass or Dashlane which can improve website security and more importantly autofill user login data on the sites you use most often.

 - Rather commit your passwords to memory?
 Try these tips for generating safe passwords you can keep in your head.